-Besides pine trees, the holy, and the ivy, there are other plants one associates with Christmas.
-Here I’ve curated some vintage Christmas flower illustrations including poinsettia drawings
+Besides pine trees, the holly, and the ivy, there are other plants one associates with Christmas.
+Here, I’ve curated some vintage Christmas flower illustrations, including poinsettia drawings.

 Poinsettias are probably the most popular of all the Christmas flowers.
 Over 35 million of them are sold in the US every year.
 That is a quarter of all potted plant sales.

 My mother loved to decorate with poinsettias and would have several plants as part of our Christmas decorations.
-The main centerpiece on the Christmas table always included poinsettias.
+The main centrepiece on the Christmas table always included poinsettias.

-She liked to decorate with poinsettias, not just because of their beautiful festive red color but probably because we lived in the tropics at the time.
-Poinsettias are plants you associate with warmer climates so they seemed more appropriate with our Christmas decorations, than plants that you associate with colder climates such as holly and mistletoe.
+She liked to decorate with poinsettias, not just because of their beautiful, festive red colour but probably because we lived in the tropics at the time.
+Poinsettias are plants you associate with warmer climates, so they seemed more appropriate with our Christmas decorations than plants that you associate with colder climates, such as holly and mistletoe.

-Personally, my favorite Christmas flowers aren’t poinsettias but Amaryllis.
-I just love their elegant lily-like blooms.
+Personally, my favourite Christmas flowers aren’t poinsettias but Amaryllis.
+I love their elegant lily-like blooms.
 Other vintage Christmas flower illustrations included in this collection include amaryllis, Christmas cacti, and Christmas roses.

 To download any of the following Christmas flower drawings, just click on the title above that illustration.
 A higher resolution image will open as a new window in your browser.